Axolotl Care Hub Axolotl Care Hub The Complete Guide

 One gill fanning more than the otherInjury, infection, or obstruction

-Important: No gill movement at all is a medical emergency.
-If you observe this, take action immediately rather than waiting to see if it resolves on its own.
+Important: No visible gill movement together with limp posture or no response is urgent.
+Check water, oxygenation, and responsiveness promptly rather than waiting to see if it resolves on its own.

 Common Causes of Unusual Gill Movements

-Several environmental and health factors can trigger abnormal gill behavior.
-Here are the most frequent culprits, roughly ordered by how often they occur:
+Several environmental and health factors can trigger abnormal gill behavior:

 1. Temperature issues: Water above 20°C increases oxygen demand